hyan46/TensorRegression/README.md

 # Tensor Regression Techniques

-We include three methods:
+We include three major functions:

 1. `tensorreg`:  Tensor regression method with known basis for decomposition
-2. `tucker_onesetp`: Tucker Decomposition Regression
+2. `tucker_onesetp`: Tucker Decomposition Regression, Use Tucker decomposition to learn basis and then perform regression.

-3. `onesteptensorreg`: One step tensor regression, currently we use the initialization from `tucker_onestep`, in experimentation, sometimes other initialization should be used for the algorithm to be worked well.
+Other utility function include:

+- `bsplineBasis`: Create B-spline basis

+- `matricize`: matricize tensor along certain dimension.

+- `createSigma`: a method to create covariance matrix, used to create non-i.i.d case.